damienbelveze/Mastodon_SN/main_course.md

                 --{{3 UK English Male}}--

-> Their first purpose was no more, then onely the satisfaction of breathing a freer air, and of conversing in quiet one with another, without being ingag’d in the passions, and madness of that dismal Age”

 ### et pourquoi c'est devenu impossible de continuer à l'utiliser aujourd'hui ?

+> Their first purpose was no more, then onely the satisfaction of breathing a freer air, and of conversing in quiet one with another, without being ingag’d in the passions, and madness of that dismal Age